SmartlyDressedGames/Unturned-Docs/assets/mod-hooks.rst

 Collision Event Hook
 ````````````````````

 Events for player overlaps with a trigger collider.
-Primarily useful for server-side objects as collisions are not triggered by other players client-side, but this limitation may be resolved in the future.
+This is primarily useful for server-side objects as collisions are not triggered by other players client-side.

+On the client-side only the locally-controlled character is on the Player layer, whereas other player characters are on the Enemy layer.
+On the server all characters are on the Player layer.
+The collision event hook only reports collisions with colliders on the Player layer, which is why it is not as useful on the client.

 Destroy Event Hook
 ``````````````````